saleor/saleor-docs/docs/api-process/product.md

 To get a single product, use the `product` query, which requires only one input field:

-- `id` - Unique product ID.
+- `id` - Unique product ID

 Imagine that you want to render a product details page in a storefront.
 In this case, we would ask for the following fields:

-- `name` - The name of the product.
+- `name` - The name of the product
-- `description` - The description of the product.
+- `description` - The description of the product
-- `images` - List of product images.
+- `images` - List of product images
-- `variants` - List of product variants.
+- `variants` - List of product variants

 For each variant we're also asking for:

 - `id` - Unique variant ID.
-This ID is used to add items to checkout (see the [How to create checkout](api-process/check-out) guide for more details).
+This ID is used to add items to checkout (see the [How to create checkout](api-process/check-out) guide for more details)
-- `sku` - Stock keeping unit - usually used by your staff to identify products in your inventory.
+- `sku` - Stock keeping unit - usually used by your staff to identify products in your inventory
-- `name` - Name of the variant constructed of its attributes.
+- `name` - Name of the variant constructed of its attributes
-- `quantity` - Current stock quantity of the variant in your inventory.
+- `quantity` - Current stock quantity of the variant in your inventory
 - `pricing` - Represents all information about the current price of the particular variant.
-Use this field to display the price to your customers.
+Use this field to display the price to your customers

 Here is the example query that fetches a single product: